axolotl-chat/axolotl/README.md

 Unlike the desktop Signal client, **Axolotl is completely autonomous** and doesn't require you to have created an account with the official Signal application.

-It is built upon the go [textsecure package](https://github.com/nanu-c/textsecure/) and a Vue frontend that runs in an electron/qml WebEngineView container.
+It is built upon [presage](https://github.com/whisperfish/presage) and a VueJs frontend that runs in a [tauri](https://tauri.app/) or a qml WebEngineView container.

 <p align="center">
   <kbd>